KevinLiao159/MyDataSciencePortfolio/movie_recommender/README.md

 In this project, I focus on collaborative filtering recommender systems since they are widely used and well research in many different business and consistently provide good business values.
 It'd be very cool I can develop **Movie Recommender Systems** for myself.
 Let's see what movie recommendations my recommender offers me.

 #### Datasets
-I use [MovieLens Datasets](https://grouplens.org/datasets/movielens/latest/).
+I use [MovieLens Datasets [2]](https://grouplens.org/datasets/movielens/latest/).
 This dataset describes 5-star rating and free-text tagging activity from MovieLens, a movie recommendation service.
 It contains 27753444 ratings and 1108997 tag applications across 58098 movies.
 These data were created by 283228 users between January 09, 1995 and September 26, 2018.
 This dataset was generated on September 26, 2018.

 #### Models
 I start with basic and easy-implment models for my recommender system.
 As I want to improve my system's recommendations, I use more complex models.
 Eventually, I use neural networks for the recommender system.
 Following is the list of three models I'd like to use.